 Gretchen’s Picks will be a go-to trusted resource for events venues (including hotels), hotels, restaurants, special event services such as photography, as well as tips on how to navigate global cities when it comes to taking care of yourself on the road, or your most important donor.

-COMING IN JUNE 2013: THE BEST OF THE U.S. – For those who like to combine a bit of pleasure with work, I will share some of my favorite “go-to” spots for the best in hospitality, food, wine, recreation, and meetings and special event management.
-Highlights include South Beach, San Francisco, New York City, and Boston.
+For those who like to combine a bit of pleasure with work, here are some of my favorite “go-to” spots for the best in hospitality, food, wine, recreation, services, meetings and special event management.

 Istanbul: Best Hotel for University Business: Meetings, Special Events,